 Texas Centennial Basics

-This exposition, held during the height of the Great Depression, took place in Dallas, Texas from June 6 through November 29, 1936.
+This exposition, held during the height of the Great Depression, took place in Dallas, Texas, from June 6 through November 29, 1936.
 It was not considered to be a huge success in comparison to other expositions and fairs held during that era.
-Even still, many Texans made their way to Dallas for the event and most all of them brought home some type of souvenir.
+Even still, many Texans made their way to Dallas for the event and almost all of them brought home some type of souvenir.

 The Centennial Logo and Other Motifs